willnorris/webmention/README.md

 # go-webmention #

-go-webmention is a go library and command line tool for assissting in sending webmentions.
+go-webmention is a go library and command line tool for assisting in sending webmentions.

 Install the library by running: